 To evict a tenant without a court order is unlawful, you must seek a possession order through the court to evict a tenant.

-To access Notices and template (these are all free) letter Click Here
+To access Notices and templates (these are all free), letter Click Here

 If you wish for notices to be drafted and served by the appointed BLA lawyers, you can contact them directly by clicking Here and completing their form.